King Vidor: M-G-M: 1938–1944

 The Citadel: The first picture under the contract and the first under the Screen Directors Guild (SDG) was The Citadel in 1938.
 Filmed in England at a time the British government and trade unions had placed restrictions designed to extract a portion of the highly lucrative American movie exports to the British Isles.
 M-G-M, as a tactical olive branch, agreed to hire British actors as cast members for The Citadel and provided them generous compensation.
-(American actress Rosalind Russel and Vidor were the only two non-Britons who served on the film's production).
+(American actress Rosalind Russell and Vidor were the only two non-Britons who served on the film's production).

 The movie is a close adaptation of A. J. Cronin's novel of the same name, an exposé of the mercenary aspects of the medical profession that entices doctors to serve the upper-classes at the expense of the poor.
 Vidor's Christian Science-inspired detachment from the medical profession influence his handling of the story, in which an independent doctor's cooperative is favored over both socialized medicine and a profit-driven medical establishment.

 The protagonist, Dr. Andrew Manson (Robert Donat) ultimately resorts to an act of anarchism by using explosives to destroy a disease-producing sewer, but emerges personally vindicated.

 A success at the Academy Awards, the film garnered nominations for Best Picture, Best Actor (Donat), Best Director and Best Original Screenplay.